genchau/nd024-mws-notes/ND024_Part2_Lesson03_06.md

 [Link to the Quiz](http://udacity.github.io/RWDF-samples/quizzes/media-queries-quiz.html)

-If everything is working well, this is what you should see on your screen:

-When you first open the page:
+1. This is what you should see when you first open the page:

 <img src="images/ND024_Part2_Lesson03_06_Quiz_a.png" width=100% border="3">

+2. Do the following:
   - Open Chrome Dev Tools.
   - Open Elements tab
   - Open `<head>`
   - Open `<style>`

 <img src="images/ND024_Part2_Lesson03_06_Quiz_b.png" width=100% border="3">

-Modify the style tag to fulfill the quiz objective.
+3. Modify the style tag to fulfill the quiz objective.
 The page should change color.
 The Udacity Feedback Tool will display a special code:

 <img src="images/ND024_Part2_Lesson03_06_Quiz_c.png" width=100% border="3">